manatlan/htag/RunnersBronx.md

 This page is just here, for me, to try to expose troubles ;-) (it's a lot of notes)

+## update 2023/9/11

+Now it's clear.
+The only bronx is in this page ;-)

 ## update 2023/9/9

 It's better .. now https://htag.glitch.me/ uses the real/latest [htagweb](https://github.com/manatlan/htagweb)